selfhosters/selfhosters.net/docs/templating.md

 This process requires you to shutdown the docker service for a short while, as unraid doesn't let us change the setting with the service running.
 ![docker-off](templating/tmpl-docker-off.png)

-When the docker service is successfully shutdown, enable advanced view
+When the docker service is successfully shutdown, enable advanced view.
 ![docker-adv-view](templating/tmpl-docker-adv-view.png)

-We can now enable authoring mode, you can also toggle the docker service back on
+We can now enable authoring mode, you can also toggle the docker service back on.
 ![docker-author-mode](templating/tmpl-docker-auth-mode.png)

 ## 1. Choosing which way to go